 Understanding your target market is an imperative component of the marketing industry.
 A target market broadly represents a “typical” group of consumers.
-While this information is very useful in the beginning of the marketing process, it does not give a complete image of all of the different kinds of people that you want to target.
+While this information is very useful at the beginning of the marketing process, it does not give a complete image of all of the different kinds of people that you want to target.
 That’s where behavioral segmentation comes in.

 One way to further categorize your target market is to break them up into distinct subcategories based on more specific similarities, known as segments.
-One of the many kinds of segmentation is known as behavioral segmentation, which divides consumers into groups according to their usage, loyalties or buying response to a product.
+One of the many kinds of segmentation is known as behavioral segmentation, which divides consumers into groups according to their usage, loyalties, or buying response to a product.
 Put simply, behavioral segmentation looks at what a consumer does.

 Benefits of segmentation

 Segmenting your target audience into distinct groups allows you to send tailored messages to different kinds of customers and prospective customers that are more likely to produce responses.
 This can help you deliver more unique content that better represents and resonates with the specific segment of the market that you want to target.
 Segmenting your target market allows you to make your marketing more personal.

 So what makes behavioral segmentation different from all of the other kinds of segmentation?
 As opposed to demographic segmentation and psychographic segmentation, behavioral segmentation focuses less on who the consumer is and more about the consumer’s distinct actions in regard to the product or service.